reachandteach2/rtplayground2/README.md

 WHAT ARE THE FILES IN THIS PROJECT:

-boot.py -- makes it possible for python to release the file system when the Circuit Playground Switch so that pgm.txt can be updated (based on a switch setting)
+boot.py -- makes it possible for python to release the file system when the Circuit Playground Switch is slid to the right and the reset button is briefly pressed so that pgm.txt can be updated

 pgm.txt -- default program loaded when the Circuit Playground Express is powered up or reset